 - Make sure there is no moisture in your food processor when you add the walnuts, otherwise they tend to clump.

-I hope you have a wonderful week, may it be filled with patience and healing.
+I hope that you have a wonderful week.
+May it be filled with patience and healing.

-This week’s blog post was inspired by a talk by Dr. Michael Greger that I saw a couple weeks ago.
+This week’s blog post was inspired by a talk from Dr. Michael Greger that I saw a couple of weeks ago.
 If you aren’t familiar with Dr. Greger, I highly recommend checking out his work.

 Get instant access to thousands of plant based recipes and meal plans, no credit card or perfection required.